 Italians are among the most virtuous in Europe in terms of waste reduction, recycling and reuse.
 But there is an emergency for separate collection and recycling platforms

-According to the ING International Survey on Circular Economy, our country is among those which, thanks to conscious choices, obtain virtuous results capable of protecting the environment and guaranteeing sustainable economic growth.
-The good news, however, clashes with the statements of the companies that deal with waste treatment: “We will soon be forced to refuse new supplies of waste to be recycled”.
+According to the ING International Survey on Circular Economy, our country is among those which, thanks to conscious choices, obtain virtuous results capable of protecting the environment and guaranteeing sustainable economic growth, but recycling platforms are saturated.
+The good news, indeed, clashes with the statements of the companies that deal with waste treatment: “We will soon be forced to refuse new supplies of waste to be recycled”.

 Environmental protection is an extremely important issue for the Italian people.
 The conscious choices based on 3Rs, i.e. waste reduction, recycling and reuse, now guide the majority of citizens, and this has led our country to become one of the most virtuous EU nations in “circular economy” practices.
 More than three out of four Italians (77%) consider the price of slower economic growth to favor greater environmental protection acceptable.

 The spread of plastic waste and climate change are undoubtedly the most felt critical issues, so much so that 35% and 39% of Italians are worried respectively.
 Companies also try to do something for the environment, minimizing the use of plastic and, at the same time, increasing the recycling rate.
 However, most industrial companies admit that they are unable to act concretely: only 47% – reveals an Alliance for Corporate Transparency study – manage to achieve the goals they set themselves.